 INTRODUCTION

 Transcranial Doppler (TCD) is a noninvasive method for evaluating blood flow velocities in intracranial arteries.
 The TCD instrument is also used to detect emboli in real time, as they emerge in the main intracranial circulation.
-In general, an embolic signalrepresenting an embolushas some characteristics that are distinctive from the signal that represents normal blood flow.
+In general, an embolic signal representing an embolus has some characteristics that are distinctive from the signal that represents normal blood flow.
 Specifically, the embolic signal is classified as high intensity transient signals (commonly referred to as “HITS”) lying on top of the Doppler signal, deflected through an angle of 180 degrees by red blood cells.
 However, artefacts, caused by a variety of situations (e.g., probe motion, patient movement, and sound waves from the patient speaking) are sometimes detected as HITS.
 Distinguishing embolic signals from artefacts requires an expert-level evaluation of the morphology of the signals, resulting in a subjective finding[1,2].
 The multigated method was developed to improve the objective differentiation between embolic signals and artefacts.
 This technique samples signals from different depths of a similar vessel to demonstrate the motion of the following embolus from proximal to distal (Figure 1); in contrast, an artefact shows no movement property but appears in all depths simultaneously (Figure 2)[3].

 CRYPTOGENIC STROKE AND PATENT FORAMEN OVALE